framps/ESP_SampleCode/README.md

 # ESP32_stuff

-LCD_Dimmer: Dim an LCD with SW instead of a potentiometer
+LCD_Dimmer: Dim an LCD with SW instead of a potentiometer.
+Does not work with I2C driven LCD :-(.
+May work with native LCDs.